Updated on Apr 12, 2017

 Adding menus to your site will help your users navigate through the content more easily and is a must especially considering the visitors using mobile devices.
 While in some applications you need additional plugins or have to go through several hoops in order to add menus, in our Website Builder the same can be done in a matter of minutes.

 To start it off, please log in to your cPanel account and locate the FastComet Website Builder icon.
-If you are not sure how to access cPanel, please visit this tutorial.
+If you are not sure how to get in cPanel, please visit our "How to access cPanel" tutorial.

 In most cases, you will want your main navigation menu in the header of your website.
 However, removing the header entirely and adding the menu at the top of the home page is also an option.
 For more information on how to edit pages and remove elements from them visit our Pages tutorial.